s3633096/SEPM/cincoticket/README.txt

 ### Account Creation: Staff Members
 From the main menu, select option '1' to create a staff member account.
-Enter the required information in to the prompts, and if validated correctly (see password requirements below), you will now be able to login as a staff member using these credentials.
+Enter the required information in to the prompts, and if validated correctly (see password requirements further below), you will now be able to login as a staff member using these credentials.

 *Note that as we have not implemented a database yet, new accounts will only pertain to the current session of the application.

-### Create a Ticket: Staff Members
-To create a ticket, log in as a staff member (use a hardcoded account listed below or alternatively create one using menu option '1' on the initial menu).

-Once logged in, choose menu option '1'.
-You will be prompted to enter a description and a severity level.
-The ticket will be created in an 'Open' state, and remain unassigned until claimed by a technician (yet to be implemented).

 ### Logging In: Technicians or Staff Members
 From the main menu, select option '2' to Login as either a Technician